 Weighted HIIT workouts are a space-effective way to build lean muscle, lose fat, and tone at home.
 A weighted HIIT exercise typically requires approximately 5 to 10 square feet of space to perform.
 Additionally, dumbbells, kettlebells, and resistance bands require very little storage space.

 Unlike a treadmill or bike machine, free weights take up very little space.

-All you need are the weights and a cheap yoga mat like this Balance From.
+All you need are the weights and a cheap yoga mat.

 This means they pack multiple weight increments into a single unit.